aranxaMarAm/aranxaMarAm/README.md

 ## Hi there Github friends,

 This is Aranxa, a Mexican communication specialist with experience in strategic political communication, quantitative and qualitative research methods and a growing interest in the intersection of LLMs, NLP, media and democracy to develop educational misinformation tools.
-Currently, I'm finishing my Master's in Data Science for Public Policy at the [**Hertie School of Governance**](https://hertieschool-f4e6.kxcdn.com/en/mds).
+I hold a Master in Data Science for Public Policy from the [**Hertie School of Governance**](https://hertieschool-f4e6.kxcdn.com/en/mds).

 ### About Me
 - My main motivation is to find creative ways for data to have an impact on decision-making, particularly in public policy.